ggerashchenko/WebScraperTask/Readme.md

 [![Build Status](https://travis-ci.org/ggerashchenko/WebScraperTask.svg?branch=master)](https://travis-ci.org/ggerashchenko/WebScraperTask)
 ##  Document purpose
-I will try briefly to explain how i wanted to approach testing, which difficulties I faced and what I actually was able to produce.
+I will try briefly to explain how I wanted to approach testing, which difficulties I faced and what I actually was able to produce.

 ## Initial technical task:
 Imagine we have a dummy login page here: http://testing-ground.scraping.pro/login.
 As a test automation engineer, you are asked to write some automated UI tests to check its login functionality.
 You may use any tools/resource you prefer and take as long as you need.
 At the end, please submit your solution to us either via Email or public repository on GitHub.
 We will:

 Compile your project
 Run your solution